progress/Spark-Toolkit-Demos/oe117/DynSports/Deploy/README.txt

 /*********************************************************************************************/

-To add the necessary components for the Progress Modernization Framework for OpenEdge (PMFO), copy the files in the project /AppServer directory to your CATALINA_BASE/openedge folder.
+To add the necessary components for the Progress Modernization Framework for OpenEdge (Spark), copy the files in the project /AppServer directory to your CATALINA_BASE/openedge folder.
 This is a default, shared location among all of your webapps that will be deployed to this instance.
 Files that may be included with this folder include:
     startup.pf - A simple parameter file for database options and extra configuration options.
     Ccs.pl - A procedure library that contains the Common Component Specification interfaces.
-    PMFO.pl - A procedure library that contains all default PMFO classes (default framework).
+    Spark.pl - A procedure library that contains all default Spark classes (default framework).

 As an example for quick-merging properties within a PAS environment, you can use the file